 - understand how biological knowledge on the development of cancer is used in modern cancer therapies

-- be familiar with the methods used in modern and translational cancer research
+- have knowledge of methods used in modern and translational cancer research

-- compose applications for research grants and to ethical review boards
+- write applications for research grants and to the ethical review board

-- write scientific reports and critically review publications.
+- write scientific reports and critically review scientific publications.